prebid/Prebid.js/dev-docs/publisher-api-reference.md

 ##### How it Works

 - Before `requestBids` sends bid requests to adapters, it will evaluate and pick the appropriate label(s) based on the `sizeConfig.mediaQuery` and device properties and then filter the `adUnit.bids` array based on the `labels` defined.
 Ad units that don't match the label definition are dropped.
-- The `sizeConfig.mediaQuery` property allows [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
+- The required `sizeConfig.mediaQuery` property allows [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
 The queries are tested using the [`window.matchMedia`](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) API.
 - If a label conditional (e.g. `labelAny`) doesn't exist on an ad unit, it is automatically included in all requests for bids.
 - If multiple rules match, the sizes will be filtered to the intersection of all matching rules' `sizeConfig.sizesSupported` arrays.
 - The `adUnit.sizes` selected will be filtered based on the `sizesSupported` of the matched `sizeConfig`.
 So the `adUnit.sizes` is a subset of the sizes defined from the resulting intersection of `sizesSupported` sizes and `adUnit.sizes`.